Tejeshwar002/Kafka-Data-pipeline/README.md

 # Kafka-Data-pipeline
 This is a Data Engineering project
-CReating a pipeline using Kafka, Aws cloud, python
+Creating a pipeline using Kafka, Aws cloud, python